 Exoplanet science is omnipresent on the roadmaps of all major space agencies and ground-based observatories, and continues to drive the research activities of an increasing number of scientists worldwide.
 One of the long-term objectives is the investigation of the atmospheric properties of a statistically significant number (>100) of terrestrial exoplanets.
 The key motivations are to

 Key steps towards achieving these objectives will be possible in the coming 10-15 years with upcoming missions such as JWST, PLATO, WFIRST or ARIEL.
 However, none will provide the statistical dataset of terrestrial exoplanets that is ultimately needed.
 Given the precision and sensitivity requirements, a space mission seems inevitable for achieving the science goals.
-However, what is less clear, from a purely scientific perspective, is what the optimum design for such a mission is.
-NASA is actively pursuing the idea of a large, single aperture UV/optical/near-infrared telescope (the HabEX and LUVOIR concepts).
-LIFE, however, follows a complementary approach and carries out a comprehensive re-assessment of the scientific promises and the technical challenges that a space-based mid-infrared nulling interferometer for exoplanets would represent.
-Concrete design studies and specific technology development are expected for the next project phases.
+NASA is pursuing the idea of a large, single aperture UV/optical/near-infrared telescope (the HabEX and LUVOIR concepts).
+LIFE follows a complementary approach and focuses on the scientific prospects and the technical challenges of a space-based mid-infrared nulling interferometer.
+Concrete design studies are expected for the next project phases.

 Why the radius and insolation range?
 The radius range, i.e., planets with radii between 0.5 and 1.5 Earth radii, is defined by Mars’ radius at the small end and the transition between rocky and envelope dominated planets at the large end.
 The insolation range, i.e., planets receiving between 0.35 and 1.7 times the insolation of Earth, is defined by the (extended) habitable zone (HZ) for solar type stars (e.g., see review in Kaltenegger 2017), where the outer edge as defined by the so-called “Early Mars limit” and the inner edge is defined by the so-called “Recent Venus limit”.
 For the radius and insolation ranges considered here, 2 planets in the Solar System qualify as being located in the HZ (Earth and Mars) and 1 of them, i.e., 50%, is habitable.
 Hence, the baseline case for quantifying the significance of a null-result in case 30 HZ planets are characterized relates to the null hypothesis that 50% of planets in the HZ are indeed habitable.

-In addition to larger number of detectable planets and an on average broader wavelength range where the planets can be detected, working in the thermal mid-infrared offers the advantage of having access to a larger variety of key molecules expected to be present in the atmosphere of terrestrial planets (Fig. 3).
+Working in the thermal mid-infrared offers the advantage of having access to a larger variety of key molecules expected to be present in the atmosphere of terrestrial planets (see Figure on the left).
 In principle, absorption features of water, carbon dioxide, methane, ozone and nitrous oxide are present in the 5-25 micron regime.
-In addition, collision induced absorption of nitrogen molecules was recently observed in spectra from Earth around 4.15 micron which could offer a means to constrain the bulk mass of nitrogen dominated atmospheres.
+In addition, collision induced absorption of nitrogen molecules was observed in spectra from Earth around 4.15 micron which could offer a means to constrain the bulk mass of nitrogen dominated atmospheres.
 Also, in case of suitable atmospheric windows, observations in the mid-infrared may allow a direct estimate of the planets' surface temperature, a key parameter to assess the potential habitability of a planet.
 Finally, by combining the integrated observed flux with atmospheric models, the thermal emission provides constraints for the radius of the exoplanet.